 How are Donations Awarded?

 Each quarter we will hold a nominating period followed by a voting period through our website and social media sites.
 At the end of each quarter, one percent of that quarter’s interchange income will be distributed equally among three qualified nonprofits and/or 501(c)(3) organizations as voted on by the Credit Union’s members and the public.
 In the event of a tie, American Eagle employees will vote to determine the winner.
-An organization can win once per calendar year.
+An organization can win one time.
 A total of 12 different nonprofit organizations will receive a donation.
 Thus far in 2020, Cash Back to the Community donations total $40,266.

 How to Nominate and Organization